BPayne-216/D3-Challenge/README.md

 The motivation of this project is utilize D3 interactive graphing function.
 In this example, an interactive bubble chart was created which plotted the lack of Healthcare (%) on the Y-axis, but the Poverty level (%) on the X-axis for each state.

-Elements of the javascript (app.js) file:
+Elements of the data.csv file
-Names (IDs).
-MetaData (consists of demographic data: ID, ethnicity, gender, age, location, bbtype, and ufreq).
-Samples (IDs and microbe scientific names).
+This file comes from the U.S. Census Bureau.
+It is based on 2014 ACS 1-year estimates from the U.S. Census Bureau.
+For this graph, the relation of State (state abbreviation), Lack of Healthcare (%) and Poverty Level (%).

-Elements of HTML file:
+Elements of app.js javascript file
-Dropdown function: accesses the ID of sample and utilities a dropdown to choose the ID of sample.

-BarChart: based on the sample chosen in dropdown, the Top 10 OTUs of the sample.
-Needed to reverse.

-BubbleChart: Based on the sample chosen in dropdown, the sample values and IDs are reviewed and scaled by bubble size.

-Demographic Field Box: details the fields of the metadata JSON based on the chosen ID in the dropdown.
+SVG, or scalable vector graphics,  were defined, for the bubble chart.

+Rendering the axis and cirlces based on the variables and dimensions.

+D3 Tooltips were used to highlight or "mouseover" and highlight the state abbreviation with plotpoints of Lack of Healthcare and Poverty % observable when mouse is hovering over plotpoint.

 Technology/Framework (In order):
-VS Code Editor: HTML (bootstrap).
+VS Code Editor: HTML (bootstrap, css).
 Javascript.
-Within Javascript: D3, Plot.ly.
+Within Javascript: D3 was used to create the interactive visual (bubble chart).
 When reviewing the index.html file, needed to review by accessing http.server.